HaLU-9000/JNet/experiments/reports/JNet_376.md

 # JNet_376 Report

-the parameters to replicate the results of JNet_376. deterministic background simulation training. no  noise
+the parameters to replicate the results of JNet_376. deterministic background simulation training. no  noise.
 pretrained model : JNet_375_pretrain
 ## Model Parameters